 This long-grain rice is perfect for absorbing all of those delicious flavors.
 But cooking it can be tricky, especially if you use a traditional pot on the stovetop.

-What does the Instant Pot Basmati Rice taste like?
+What is Instant Pot Basmati Rice?

 Basmati rice has a nutty flavor and a slightly chewy texture.
 It’s the perfect canvas for all of your favorite dishes.

-Rinsing the rice.
+Rinse.
 The first step is to rinse and drain the rice well and then set it aside to drain completely.

-Sauté the rice.
+Sauté.
 Set the pressure cooker to sauté.